Puppeteer Page Load navigation waiting example

 We have seen the page load process wait for specified timeout configured using page.waitForTimeout.

-In this section, We will wait for the page to load.
+In this section, we’ll explore how Puppeteer waits for the page to load after submitting a form.

 How to know if the result page is loaded or not?